pyeventsourcing/eventsourcing/README.md

 applications.
 The `Application` class brings together a domain model and persistence infrastructure.

-The `Worlds` application class in the example below uses the library's `Application` class and the `World` aggregate defined above.
+The `Worlds` application in the example below uses the library's `Application` class and the `World` aggregate defined above.

 ```python